fireridlle/express-custom-response/README.md

 - *mixed* **extraData**
 - Any data that have to be returned to the user

-return response with http code 200 and body:```json
-{} or extraData
+return response with http code 200 and body:```javascript {} or extraData
 ```